 Developing a better understanding of our supporters through their personal data allows us to make better decisions, fundraise more efficiently and, ultimately, helps us to reach our goal of continuing to educate extremely poor Children in the Philippines.

-In May 2018, we will be moving to be an ‘opt-in only’ communication policy.
+We operate an ‘opt-in’ communication policy.
 This means that we will only send marketing communications to those that have explicitly stated that they are happy for us to do so via their preferred channel(s) (email, SMS, phone or post).

 Our marketing communications include information about our latest events, appeals, campaigns and newsletters.
 If you would like to receive such communications but have not opted in please contact us on 01276 942030 or